sheerun/dataloader/README.md

 Dataloader provides a memoization cache for all loads which occur withing single instance of it.
 After `#load` is called once with a given key, the resulting Promise is cached to eliminate redundant loads.

-In addition to reliving pressure on your data storage, caching results per-request also creates fewer objects which may relieve memory pressure on your application:
+In addition to relieving pressure on your data storage, caching results per-request also creates fewer objects which may relieve memory pressure on your application:

 ```
 promise1 = user_loader.load(1)